[?] Subscribe To This Site

 _______________

 They kept up after I got out of school, too.
-When you're working your first full-time job and trying to make ends meet, you're not really too worried about the benefits of healthy eating plans.
+When you're working your first full-time job and trying to make ends meet, you're not exactly worried about your eating habits, good or bad.

 You may even get used to that feeling of being a little thirsty all the time because your body's not getting enough water.
-Soda and coffee just don't cut it, but I didn't realize that.
+Soda and coffee all the time just doesn't cut it, but I didn't realize it then.

-My realization on the Benefits of Healthy Eating Plans.
+-My realization on the Benefits of Eating Healthy.

 I woke up one weekend and got a real good look at myself on the way to the shower.
 I was getting really flabby and tired looking, with dark circles under my eyes and little (if any) muscle tone.